 If travellers are headed anywhere north of Hanoi in Vietnam, it's likely to be Lao Cai province and the hilltribe town of Sapa.
 The province is geographically diverse, bordered to the east by Hoang Lien Son mountain range, part of which is Hoang Lien national park, which includes Mount Fansipan (Phanxipan), Vietnam's highest peak, at 3,143 metres above sea level.

-If Lao Cai looks kind of new to you, that's because it is.
+Lao Cai town, the provincial capital, is both a border town to China – the westernmost crossing open to foreigners via Hekou -- and the gateway to Sapa.
+If it looks kind of new to you, that's because it is.
 The town was largely flattened by the Chinese during their invasion of 1979 and the international border crossing here did not re-open till the early 1990s.
-What you see today, including many of the glorious concrete egg-carton-style buildings, is just 25 years old.
+What you see today, including many of the glorious concrete egg-carton-style buildings, is just 30 years old.

 Crossing the border

-The Lao Cai / Hekou border is open every day from 07:00 to 20:00.
-Although in theory some nationalities can get their visas on arrival, there is precious little information or assistance available at the gate so it makes sense to arrive with a visa in your passport in any case — and British and American certainly need to be prepared.
+The Lao Cai / Hekou border is open every day from 07:00 to 22:00.
+Although in theory some nationalities can get their visas on arrival, there is precious little information or assistance available at the gate so it makes sense to arrive with a visa in your passport in any case.
 Going the other way, (travelling to Vietnam), no visa on arrival is available.